East Germany Asks Syria to Extradite Eichmann Aide

 After 40 years of denial, East Germany recently admitted its responsibility in Nazi war crimes, formally apologizing to the world Jewish community and announcing it would pay reparations.
 East Germany joins France, Austria and West Germany in requesting Brunner’s extradition.

-Brunner has been photograhed and even interviewed at his heavily guarded home in Damascus.
-In 1985, Brunner was photographed by Bunte, a West German news magazine, and showed no remorse for his crimes.
+Brunner’s home in Damascus is heavily guarded.
+In 1985, he was photographed by Bunte, a West German news magazine, and showed no remorse for his crimes.

 ″I’m not sorry I killed those vermin,″ he was quoted as telling interviewers.